Shannu116/Simple-Keylogger/README.md

    - The program will print the logged keys every 5 seconds.

 Remember to handle the security implications of keylogging carefully, as it can be misused.
 Ensure that you have proper authorization and legitimate use cases when implementing such functionality.

-Feel free to add this summary to your README.md file on GitHub!
-If you have any other questions or need further assistance, feel free to ask. 😊